James W. Meng

 Home/Resume/CV -- VLNLAB -- Projects -- Abuse by the United States Government -- Writings

 Since 2017, I have built several personal software & hardware projects.
-Some of these projects were defunct for some time but are now in various stages of construction and/or resurrection, as I transition everything to portable, cross-platform formats for the post-Intel era.
+All but one of these projects are now defunct.
+The remaining one has been resurrected, in portable, cross-platform format for the post-Intel era, but is not actively maintained.

 SLICE